By James Stevens, Director and Solicitor, Go To Court Lawyers. Last reviewed 20 April 2026.

 Manslaughter

 Manslaughter is an offence under section 13 of the act.
-It is punishable by a maximum penalty of life imprisonment or a fine, or both.
+It is punishable by a maximum penalty of life imprisonment.
 Where the victim’s death was caused by the defendant’s use of a motor vehicle, the defendant must be disqualified from driving for at least 10 years.

 Manslaughter occurs when a person dies as the result of the defendant’s actions.
 However, unlike murder, manslaughter does not require the defendant to have intended the victim to die or suffer grievous bodily harm, or to know that their actions would result in death or grievous harm.